hashdog/scrapfy-browser-extension/README.md

 [![Mozilla Add-on](https://img.shields.io/amo/v/scrapfy-shared-code-editor.svg?style=flat-square)](https://addons.mozilla.org/addon/scrapfy-shared-code-editor)

-This is our browser extension code for Chrome, Firefox and Opera browsers.
+This is our browser extension code for Chrome, Firefox and Opera.

 ## Features
-- Open a SCRAPfy room from SctackOverflow snippets and partially (yet) from GitHub
+Open a SCRAPfy room from:

+- Snippets in SctackOverflow and partially (yet) GitHub
-- Button to open a SCRAPfy room by selecting the language
+- Chrome|Opera|FF Menu by selecting a language
-- Context menu to open a SCRAPfy room with the selected text
+- Context menu by selecting some text

 ## Install from Chrome Web Store